 Vacation days

-Domestic workers have 15 paid vacation days per year, which is more than any other employee in Costa Rica.
+Domestic workers have 15 paid vacation days per year, more than any other employee in Costa Rica.

 Termination of the working relationship

 If, after three months, any of the parties wants to terminate the labor relationship, 2 weeks’ notice has to be given.
 The notice will become one month after one year of work.
-In case this does notice is not given, the person breaching this notice has to pay the other party the value of days that correspond to the notice.
+If this notice is not given, the person breaching this notice has to pay the other party the value of the days that correspond to the notice.

 During the time of notice, the domestic worker has 1 paid day to look for a new job, no matter who gave notice.
-Use this calculator when needed.
+Use this calculator when you need to fire an employee.